AndyMetExamples/ApiTestConsoleApp1/README.md

 As mentioned above, at first glance I didn't find the musicbrainz.org documentation very clear so I thought using one of the musicbrainz NuGet packages might be easier/quicker but the one I picked was not that intuitive (to me) either, So I had to experiment within Postman to figure out a query to get the data required.

+To run the app, clone it (if using Visual Studio set the ConsoleApp1 to be the Startup project, other IDE's should be fine too, I created this in jetbrains Rider, which was another learning experience) then run/debug the app.